ValveSoftware/SteamVR-for-Linux/README.md

 Version 1.0.7 of the OpenVR SDK has full support for Linux platforms: https://github.com/ValveSoftware/openvr

+## RUNTIME REQUIREMENTS

+SteamVR applications must run within the Steam runtime which supplies all the required shared libraries.
+    ~/.steam/steam/ubuntu12_32/steam-runtime/run.sh ./my_steamvr_app
+will launch the application in the correct environment.

 ## UNREAL ENGINE

 Unreal Engine 4.16 will have support for SteamVR on Linux.
 The 4.16 branch is currently available in the UE4 GitHub repository for preview access: https://github.com/EpicGames (requires free Epic Games account).